How To Make A Monkey Fist Knot Useful For Survival

 Without A Marble

-This video shows you how to make a monkey fist without an object (like a marble) on the inside.
+This video shows you how to make a monkey fist without an object on the inside.

 This makes for a very small, keychain-sized fist knot.